-If not operated for a certain period of time, this lens will enter sleep mode in order to save power.
-Sleep mode differs from when the camera is OFF due to the use of the auto power off function.
+If not operated for a certain period of time, this lens will enter sleep mode in order to save power, apart from the camera's auto power off.
 To exit sleep mode, press the shutter button halfway.

-In this state, the motor will not operate even if the camera is ON.
+In sleep mode, the motor will not operate even if the camera is ON.
 Therefore, users must be aware of the following points.

-- Manual focus adjustments are not possible. - During zooming, delayed focus will occur.
+- Manual focusing is not possible. - During zooming, inaccurate focusing may occur.